TurtleEngr/gitproj/doc/user-doc/config.md

 it will be copied from /usr/share/doc/config/gitignore.

-"git proj init" and "git proj clone" will update ~/.gitconfig from /usr/share/doc/config/gitconfig, for any vars that are not defined in ~/.gitconfig.
-Existing variables will not be changed.
+"git proj init" and "git proj clone" will update ~/.gitconfig from /usr/share/doc/config/gitconfig, for any gitproj section vars that are not defined in ~/.gitconfig.
+Existing values will not be changed.

-## gitproj, local, PROJ/.gitproj
+## PROJ/.gitproj (gitproj local)

     PROJ/.gitproj
     PROJ/.gitignore